b-robotized/b_ctrldbox_commissioning/docs/SETUP_CTRLX.md

 ## 3. Install the b»controlled box App

 1. Obtain the b»controlled box Snap application file.
-If you don't have it, you can find the app [on the b»robotized cloud](https://cloud.b-robotized.com/s/JqT3ZqA8bQbqXz2).

 2. Ensure the device is in **SERVICE** mode.
 This mode allows for app installation but does not provide real-time guarantees.